 Derivatives risk.
 Using stock index futures and options and other derivatives exposes the portfolio to special risks and costs and may result in losses to the portfolio, even when used for hedging purposes.
 Using derivatives can increase losses and reduce opportunities for gain when market prices, interest rates or currencies, or the derivative instruments themselves, behave in a way not anticipated by the portfolio, especially in abnormal market conditions.
 Using derivatives can have a leveraging effect (which may increase investment losses) and increase the portfolio's volatility, which is the degree to which the portfolio's share price may fluctuate within a short time period.
-Certain derivatives have the potential for unlimited loss, regardless of the size of the portfolio's initial investment.
-If changes in a derivative's value do not correspond to changes in the value of the portfolio's other investments or do not correlate well with the underlying assets, rate or index, the portfolio may not fully benefit from, or could lose money on, or could experience unusually high expenses as a result of, the derivative position.
+Certain derivatives have the potential for unlimited loss, regardless of the size of the portfolio's other investment.
+If changes in a derivative's value do not correspond to changes in the value of the portfolio may not fully benefit from, or could lose money on, or could experience unusually high expenses as a result of, the derivative position.
 The other parties to certain derivative transactions present the same types of credit risk as issuers of fixed income securities.
 Derivatives also tend to involve greater liquidity risk and they may be difficult to value.
 The portfolio may be unable to terminate or sell its derivative positions.
 In fact, many over-the-counter derivatives will not have liquidity beyond the counterparty to the instrument.
 Use of derivatives or similar instruments may have different tax consequences for the portfolio than an investment in the underlying security, and those differences may affect the amount, timing and character of income distributed to shareholders.
 The portfolio's use of derivatives may also increase the amount of taxes payable by taxable shareholders.
 Risks associated with the use of derivatives are magnified to the extent that an increased portion of the portfolio's assets are committed to derivatives in general or are invested in just one or a few types of derivatives.